-After the deteriorated paint is stabilized and any dust or paint chips have been safely removed from the property, a lead-based paint clearance examination must be conducted by a NC Certified Lead-Based Paint Inspector or Risk Assessor.
+After the deteriorated paint is stabilized and any dust or paint chips have been safely removed from the property, a lead-based paint clearance examination must be conducted by a certified lead professional in each worksite or area where the work was performed.
+If the deteriorated area did not exceed the HUD de minimis levels, no clearance examination is required.